 Click a river to learn more

-A network of 9 teams combating plastic waste in river systems around the world.
+A network of innovators combating plastic waste in river systems around the world.